 So, even if that's true, what's the harm?
 Some myths are used to justify atrocities committed by one people against another.
 The myth that Jews carried disease was spread through Nazi Germany to justify genocide there.
-The Columbus myth perpetuates the justification of the past genocide of Native Americans.
+The Columbus myth in part perpetuates the justification of the past genocide of Native Americans.

 But Columbus was brave to do what he did, and he proved the world was round, right?
 Wrong.
 Europeans at that time agreed that the world was round, but there was debate about its size.
 The majority (and correct) opinion held that the world's circumference at the equator was about 20,000 miles; Columbus held a mistaken minority view that it was much smaller.
 But Columbus did not launch his flotilla for purposes of discovery, but rather for economic trade.
 His venture was foolhardy, for if he hadn't had the good fortune to land in the previously unknown New World, he would have been lost at sea or forced to turn back for lack of provisions.